PonSwaetha/calculator-app/README.md

 ## Operands

-Composed of real numbers which fit within the bounds of an 8-byte double variable.
+Composed of real numbers which fit within the bounds of an 8-byte double variable..

 ## Binary operators